KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 * A measurement that categorizes the strength AND decay rate of an Elemental source
 * An Elemental gauge \(as previously mentioned above\) can be split into “units”.
 * Elemental sources apply elements in varying amounts or “units” to form an Elemental gauge.
-  * Different skills may apply more or fewer units
+  * Different Skills may apply more or fewer units
   * The number of units would then decay over time \(gauge emptying\)
 * Whenever a reaction is triggered, a certain number of units are deducted from the gauge.
   * For example, a Cryo Skill might apply 2 units of Cryo to an enemy.
 Then, using an Electro Skill may deduct 1 unit of Cryo, leaving you with 1 unit remaining.